Ananthnbhat/nextjs-blog/README.md

 - Statically generate (pre-render) parts of the page that do not require external data.
 - When the page loads, fetch external data from the client using JavaScript and populate the remaining parts.

-This approach works well for user dashboard pages, for example.
+This approach works well for user dashboard pages.
 Because a dashboard is a private, user-specific page, SEO is not relevant, and the page doesn’t need to be pre-rendered.
 The data is frequently updated, which requires request-time data fetching.